Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 ## Fallacies of unit testing

-Unit tests, as evident by the name, revolve around the concept of a "unit", which denotes a very small isolated part of a larger system.
+Unit tests, as evident by the name, revolve around the concept of a _unit_, which denotes a very small isolated part of a larger system.
 There is no formal definition of what a unit is or how small it should be, but it's mostly accepted that it corresponds to an individual function of a module (or a method of an object).

 Normally, when the code isn't written with unit tests in mind, it may be impossible to test some functions in complete isolation because they can have external dependencies.
 In order to _work around_ this issue, we can apply the dependency inversion principle and replace concrete dependencies with abstractions.
 These abstractions can then be substituted with real or fake implementations, depending on whether the code is executing normally or as part of a test.